orellano-c/transpec_info/README.md

-# `transpec`: demo data and information for the NIR data transfer app
+# `transpec`: demo data and information for the NIR data transfer app of BUCHI

 Flawil, 27.06.2019

-Here you can [download the demo file](https://github.com/buchi-labortechnik/transpec_info/raw/master/DEMO-file_cannabis.nir).
+Here you can [download the demo file for `transpec` here](https://github.com/buchi-labortechnik/transpec_info/raw/master/DEMO-file_cannabis.nir).
 A brief description of the contents of the file is as follows:

 - The spectra correspond to cannabis flowers of 40 samples measured in triplicate (for a total of 120 spectra).
 - The file contains laboratory measured data for two propeties: Cannabidiolic Acid (CBDA) and tetrahydrocannabinolic acid (THCA).
 CBDA data is available for 21 samples while THCA is available for 27 samples.